 Chris specialises in children matters and provides support to Ann-Marie Bowman.

-Jasmine Jackson is a trainee Solicitor in the Family Law department at Rotheras and is based at our Lace Market Office.
+Jasmine Jackson is a Solicitor in Rotheras’ Family and Child Care department and is based at our Lace Market Office.

-Susan White is a Paralegal in Rotheras Debt Recovery and Family Law department.
+Susan White is a Senior Paralegal in Rotheras Debt Recovery and Family Law department.